Telnyx logo

 Which is more popular, Telnyx or WhatsApp?

-On the Knock platform, Telnyx handled <1M messages from March 26th to June 24th compared to <1M for WhatsApp.
-Telnyx volume has remained stable, while WhatsApp is trending upward.
+On the Knock platform, Telnyx handled 1M–10M messages from April 17th to July 16th compared to <1M for WhatsApp.
+Telnyx is currently trending upward in adoption, while WhatsApp is trending upward.

 Can I use both Telnyx and WhatsApp together?